 The card payment flow is composed of 5 steps:

 An authorization is the process of checking the availability and holding an amount on the card holder's account.
-During all the life of this authorization, this amount will be held and then deducted from card holder's credit limit.
-A basic authorization last 7 days, but can be extended using the authorization extension feature.
+During all the life of this authorization, which lasts 7 days, this amount will be held and then deducted from card holder's credit limit.
+An authorized transaction has the execution status='to process'.

 The Capture is the process of collecting the money that was held by an authorization.
 Following this process, the money will be debited from the debtor's account and credited to the merchant's account within 2 days.

-A captured transaction has the "execution status"="processing" between D-2 and D.
+A captured transaction has the execution status='processing' between D-2 and D.

-A settled transaction has the "execution status"="processed".
+A settled transaction has the execution status='processed'.

-A Charge-back is the reversal of a credit card payment that comes directly from the bank.
+A Charge-back is the reversal of a credit card payment that comes directly from the debtor's bank.
 It is a dispute between a merchant and a debtor around a card transaction.
 The process is initiated by the card holder but it's the bank’s duty to determine whether such a request was reasonable or not.
 Read more about charge-back.

-A charged-back transaction has the "execution status"="rejected".
+A charged-back transaction has the execution status='rejected'.